Yellowstone fires of 1988: Snake River Complex fires

 One large group of fires was known as the Snake River Complex.
 These fires were in the southern section of the park, in the headwaters region of the Yellowstone and Snake Rivers.
 The largest fire in the group was the Shoshone Fire which was started by lightning on June 23.
 The prescribed natural burn policy was still in effect, and at first, no efforts were made to suppress this fire.
 It smoldered with little movement for several weeks, then rapidly started expanding towards the northeast on July 20.The Red Fire started near Lewis Lake on July 1, and like the Shoshone Fire, advanced little for several weeks.
 The fire then moved northeast on July 19 and combined with the Shoshone Fire in August.
 As these two fires advanced towards the Grant Village area, evacuations were ordered so fire fighting crews could concentrate on structure protection.
 In the midst of a large lodgepole pine forest, the Grant Village complex was the first major tourist area impacted that season.
 A number of small structures and some of the campground complex were destroyed.
 The Snake River Complex of fires eventually included the Red, Shoshone, and numerous other fires.
 The Mink Fire started in Bridger-Teton National Forest from lightning on July 11, and burned north following the Yellowstone River valley, after firefighters forced the fire away from private lands.
 The Mink Fire eventually burned sections inside the park after July 23 but was deemed to be low risk since it was in a very remote section of the park.
 The third largest fire of the Snake River Complex was the Huck Fire, which started after a tree fell on a power line on August 20 near Flagg Ranch.
 This fire burned primarily in the John D. Rockefeller Jr. Memorial Parkway, crossing Yellowstone's southern border on August 30.
 The Snake River Complex of fires burned more than 172000 acre before ending in mid-September.
 One of the most striking events of this fire complex occurred on August 23 when intense fires swept across the Lewis River Canyon, propelled by winds of 60 mph and gusting to 80 mph.

 Clover Mist Fire

-The Mist Fire started on July 9, in the eastern section of the park in the Absaroka Mountains.
+The Mist Fire started on July 9, in the eastern section of the park in the Absaroka Range.
 Two days later, the Clover Fire started in the same region and both fires combined and were renamed the Clover Mist Fire on July 20.
 Burning in rugged terrain, this fire was very difficult to fight and on August 20, the fire advanced from the south towards the small town of Cooke City, Montana and continued to threaten the town for several more weeks.
 The Clover Mist Fire eventually consumed more than 140000 acre.